-Result: Plasmodium vivax (PV) 105 (52.8%) was the predominant species.
-Stagnant water/intermittent river within 1 km of the vicinity (AOR=4.28; 95%CI: 1.8-10.27) and staying out at night (AOR=3.94; 95%CI: 2.18-7.37) were risk factors.
-Screened houses (AOR=0.49; 95%CI: 0.27-0.89), good knowledge of malaria transmission (AOR=0.51; 95%CI: 0.28-0.93) and prevention and control methods (AOR=0.50; 95%CI: 0.27-0.93) were protective.
+Results: With a mean age of 22 (12.31SD), the overall attack rate was 20.2/1000.
+Plasmodium vivax (PV) 105 (52.8%) was the most common.
+Staying out at night (AOR=3.94; 95%CI: 2.18-7.37) and stagnant water/intermittent river within 1 km of the vicinity were risk factors.
+Screened houses were protective (AOR=0.49; 95%CI: 0.27-0.89), as was knowledge of malaria transmission (AOR=0.51; 95%CI: 0.28-0.93) and prevention and control methods (AOR=0.50; 95%CI: 0.27-0.93).